The laws of planetary motion, derived from those of a harmonic oscillator (following Arnold): Some (complex) geometry

 Let us now consider, following Levi-Civita \cite{LC} the mapping of the $w$ plane onto the $z$-plane

-\kikezd{Lemma 2}. {\it The image under (\ref{LeCi}) of the previously constructed $w$-ellipse is an ellipse in the $z$-plane, whose focus is the origin of the $z$-plane.
-Conversely, each ellipse of the $z$-plane with one focus at the origin is obtained as the square of an ellipse, whose centre is the origin of the $w$-plane}.
+-5mm \kikezd{Lemma 2}. {\it The image under (\ref{LeCi}) of the previously constructed $w$-ellipse is an ellipse in the $z$-plane, whose left focus is the origin of the $z$-plane.
+Conversely, each ellipse of the $z$-plane with one focus at the origin is obtained (after a suitable rotation) as the square of an ellipse, whose centre is the origin of the $w$-plane}.